-Liz Madden is a mother of one from Togher who has a Degree in Social Science and a Masters in Women’s Studies from University College Cork.
-She is an active campaigner on women’s issues and key driver behind the campaign against cuts to Child benefit and home help hours.
-Her own personal interest lies in the area of ‘feminism as a class issue’ and feels that ‘Class’ can commonly be the missing discourse within feminist issues.
+Liz Madden is a community activist who develops and facilitates educational programmes that aim to empower women through education, self-care, support and encouragement.
+Liz has a B.A. in Social Science and a M.A. in Women’s Studies from UCC.
+Her own personal interest lies in the area of feminism as a class issue and feels that class can commonly be the missing discourse within feminist issues.
 She hopes to bring class issues to the fore of Cork Feminista activities.

 Emily Davis-Fletcher is becoming the woman she was born to be–writer, poet, sister, daughter, granddaughter, confidante and every shade of gyno in between.
 She is excited about her new role as co-organizer of Cork Feminista, viewing it as an important step in her journey back to herself.

 She first experienced the transformative power of female solidarity while attending Marian Heights Academy, an all-girls boarding school run by Benedictine nuns in Ferdinand, Indiana.
 At the end of her high school education, the nuns did not ask her to join their monastic community.
 She probably would not have joined their gang anyway but feels it would have been nice to be asked, especially since they asked Melissa and Lindsey.

 She was accepted into another community of dynamic women at Stephens College in Columbia, Missouri, where daily mass and lifelong celibacy were not required.
 She received a Bachelor’s of Fine Arts in Creative Writing from Stephens College in 2006.

 She first came to Cork in 2005 to “study” which was a pretense to get lost or find herself; she is not sure which but is confident the outcome is the same for both.

 In 2008, she earned a Master’s in Women’s Studies from NUI, Galway and believes anyone who strives publicly or personally for women’s equality is a feminist.